How to discuss Palm Beach Central High School allegations with your children

 PBSO: Principal, staffers at Palm Beach Central failed to report sexual abuse

-Allen said make sure kids are able to have open and honest communication with a trusted adult figure.
-Also, she said expressing emotions is important, not bottling things up.
-Finally she said both adults and children alike should “make sure to say your own truth.”
+Allen said to make sure kids are able to have open and honest communication with a trusted adult figure.
+Also, she said, expressing emotions is important, not bottling things up.
+Finally, she said, both adults and children alike should "make sure to say your own truth."

 "Trying not to say what you heard from someone else, just being in a conversation," she said.
 "A lot of times we are in group chats, and a lot of times miscommunication is formed through these chats.
 So, when you are speaking about something this serious, it has to be from your own truth."